Five Keys to Becoming a Great Case Manager

 I often come in contact with service providers who are interested in becoming case managers.
-I people when I’m visiting my clients at home or at work/day support programs.
-I try to explain to them that the job entails so much more than just the face to face visit.
+I also get questioned by people when I’m visiting my clients at home or at work/day support programs.
+The job might appear to be easy while I’m going around doing site visits.
+I try to explain to them that the job entails so much more than just the face to face visits.
 I have listed five keys that I feel make successful case managers.

 1. Documentation- Documentation without question is the most important aspect of case management and most mental health professions.
 The ability to write case notes, quarterly reports, and treatment plans are critical to effective case management services.
 Documentation is also important for agencies because most documentation is also linked to billing.